AdobeDocs/workfront.en/help/workfront-library/content-management/basics/access-content.md

   </tr>
   <tr>
    <td role="rowheader">My Content</td>
-   <td>Contains content that you upload to <span>Workfront Library</span>.
-Users with Manager or higher access to <span>Workfront Library</span> can upload content.
+   <td>Contains content that you upload to Workfront Library.
+Users with Manager or higher access to Workfront Library can upload content.
 Users with Viewer access do not have a My Content area.
 For information on uploading content, see <a href="../../../workfront-library/content-management/upload-new-content.md" class="MCXref xref">Upload content to Workfront Library</a>.</td>
   </tr>
   <tr>
    <td role="rowheader">Collections</td>